PHONE / VIDEO CONFERENCE INTERVIEW SUGGESTIONS

 YOUR QUESTIONS:

-- If you are not given the opportunity to ask questions while the interviewer is asking their questions... then ask your questions at the end of the interview.
+- If you are not given the opportunity to ask questions while the interviewer is asking their questions... then ask your questions at the end of the interview, if time permits.

 - Usually the Interviewer has a list of questions to ask in their allotted time.
 If you take too long with your answers you may not have time for your questions at the end of the interview.